 - A minimum of three years of administrative or supervisory experience in an educational institution; seasonal recreational or academic program.

-- A minimum of three years teaching academically gifted students (preferred)
+- A minimum of three years teaching experience with academically gifted students.

 - Operates the SIG program in accordance with the mission and philosophy of the Summer Institute for the Gifted.

 - Supervises and directs all staff in a professional and appropriate manner.

 - Interacts with students and staff informally on a regular basis to develop an understanding of students’ individual academic levels, social, and emotional needs.

 - Communicates general and significant issues to the assigned Program Director.

 - Completes all pre-program training, including attending a required one-day webinar training in May, watching assigned webinars, reading through manuals/handbooks, and participating in phone calls and email correspondence from SIG Central.

 - Plans and leads the staff orientation program scheduled one to two Saturdays before the program opening, depending on campus location.

 - Plans and leads the parent orientation and student registration scheduled before the program opening, depending on campus location.